1010 Somerset Community Hub Concept Plan

 The project team has completed a thorough review of the 1010 Somerset site, in consideration of the feedback received during the first phase of the public engagement.

-Residents overwhelmingly agreed that Plouffe park should remain intact, and that a school should be built to meet the needs of the community.
+Residents overwhelmingly agreed that Plouffe park should remain, and that a school should be built to meet the needs of the community.

 Various concept plans were developed and reviewed to determine any potential engineering, transportation and planning issues.
 Following the review of numerous iterations, the project team is pleased to share the Final Concept Plan (downloadable file).